yosh1s/SuperSharpShooter/Readme.md

 What's new:
 1. Fixed the amsiEnable bypass to use the filelocation-independent version
-2. Added polymorphism to the string "SharpShooter", which was popping Defender signature-based detections (seriously, that's all you got?).
-This is enabled by default and cannot be disabled
+2. Added polymorphism to the string "SharpShooter", which was popping Defender signature-based detections.
+This is enabled by default in this version.
+If you want it disabled, by all means... comment out in SuperSharpShooter.py:507 : x.template_code = x.fix_hardcode(x.template_code, x.code_type)
 3. Fixed .NET v4 js, vbs, hta sharpshooterv4 and stagelessv4
-4. Ported to python3 (sorry but not sorry if python2 support lost?)
+4. Ported to python3

 I can confirm that stageless js, vbs, and hta all work.
 Can also confirm amsi bypass and defender bypass works (at least at this time).
 Can also confirm HTML smuggling stageless works.